List of laws and reports on LGBT rights in the Republic of Ireland: Criminal Justice (Mutual Assistance) Act 2008

 With this act, Ireland ratified a number of international conventions on the cooperation of justice systems concerning the arrest and extradition of criminals within the EU, with the United States, and under UN conventions.
-The Irish state can refuse to provide cooperation if the Minister for Justice believes that to do so will result in a person been punished on the grounds of their sexual orientation.
+The Irish state can refuse to provide cooperation if the Minister for Justice believes that to do so will result in a person being punished on the grounds of their sexual orientation.